Telangana Board of Secondary Education

+Directorate of Government Examinations is an independent department functioning under ministry of Secondary Education, Government of Telangana.
+The Department is responsible for conducting the SSC/OSSC Public Examinations and a number of minor examinations as given below.

-The Board of Secondary Education, Telangana (BSET), also known as Telangana Board of Secondary Education, is a Board of education in Telangana, India.
+The Board of Secondary Education, Telangana (BSET), Popularly known as S.S.C Board (Secondary School Certificate) It also known as Telangana Board of Secondary Education, is a Board of education in Telangana, India.
 It was established on 10 May 2016.
 It is located at Nampally, Hyderabad.